github/docs/content/account-and-profile/setting-up-and-managing-your-github-personal-account/managing-personal-account-settings/deleting-your-personal-account.md

 ---
-title: Deleting your user account
+title: Deleting your personal account
 intro: 'You can delete your personal account on {% data variables.product.product_name %} at any time.'
 redirect_from:
   - /articles/deleting-a-user-account